Fludrax/tower-defense-phaser/README.md

 - `npm run typecheck` – check TypeScript types
 - `npm test` – run unit tests

+## Gameplay

+Use the toolbar to choose actions:

+- **Build** Arrow, Cannon or Frost towers.
+After placement the cursor returns to normal.
+- **Upgrade** or **Sell** an existing tower.
+- Escape or right-click cancels the current mode.

+Enemy speed now starts slow and ramps up gradually each wave.

 ## Deployment

 Pushing to `main` builds and deploys the site to GitHub Pages automatically.